ryancdickson/www.ccadb.org/cas/incident-report.md

 | **Is revoked?** | "Yes", "Planned","Delayed", or "N/A" (for expired) |
 | **Revocation date** | Actual Date, Planned Date, or "N/A" |
 | **Revocation reason** | The reasonCode corresponding with the certificate's entry on the CRL. |

+CA Owners MAY append additional fields to this list to provide further context or data relevant to the incident.
+However, to ensure automated parsing tools function correctly, the standard fields defined above MUST appear first and in the order listed.
+Any additional, custom fields MUST be appended as new columns to the right of the "Revocation reason" field.

 For incidents affecting 10,000 or more certificates, a CA Owner MAY instead attach a text file where each line is of the form https://crt.sh/?sha256=[sha256 fingerprint of the certificate].